 A web-based tool that helps you calculate compound interest is called a compound interest calculator.

-You must take the actions listed below in order to obtain accurate results from the online compound interest calculator:
+You must take the actions listed below to obtain accurate results from the online compound interest calculator:

 Step 1: Enter the information, such as the principal amount, interest rate, and the loan's term, or the amount that must be paid back.